zuffidries/workshop3-js-viz/README.md

 ```
 You'll notice that the original ellipse will change based on the color because that is constantly being drawn as well.

+P5js makes it simple to create animations, respond to user interaction, insert music and insert images.
+For more examples go to the p5js website: https://p5js.org/examples/

 Parts of this tutorial were adapted from the book, Getting Started with p5.js, by Lauren McCarthy, Casey Reas, and Ben Fry, O’Reilly / Make 2015.
 Copyright © 2015 Lauren McCarthy, Casey Reas and Ben Fry.
 All rights reserved.

 # paper.js Tutorial